Content templates

 </div>

-</div>With the added rendering using Html.PropertyFor, you can edit the property in the On-page editing view.
+</div>With the added rendering using Html.PropertyFor, edit the property in the On-page editing page.

 Create a Razor page

-To add new template as a Razor Page, create a new Razor Page in the Pages folder in your project.
+To add a template as a Razor Page, create a Razor Page in the Pages folder in your project.
 Your page model should inherit from EPiServer.Web.Mvc.RazorPageModel<T>, where T is your content model.
 This Razor Page is called when an instance of the content type is routed to, if chosen as the renderer for the content instance.

 namespace OptiAlloy.Models.Pages;